garcilazor/Software_Supply_Chain_CTF/abandoned-dependencies-ctf/README.txt

     - docker build --no-cache -t img .

 - Now run the image:
-    - docker run -it test
+    - docker run -it img

 - Now open another shell/terminal, and create a file named server.py with the code from the "misc_1.txt" file.
 NOTE: The host ip here must be set to the IP of your local machine